call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 California, Quebec - Canada, and London - UK.
 I would personally not pay this much while not knowing what performance you will be getting - and there's a bigger issue.
 They limit player slots in their Budget plans.
 Player slots are infinite and user defined by default and companies like Virtual Gladiators take advantage of unknowing owners by enforcing artificial player limits to make owners pay more money more for more slots.
 DO NOT USE.

+| [Volcano Hosting](https://volcanohosting.net/store/premium-minecraft-hosting) : Volcano Hosting offers hosting for about $2.40 per GB of ram with Dual Xeon E5-2643
+V2 CPUs.
+That is a 2013 CPU, meaning it has reached 8 years old.
+I cannot find any information about the location.
+Their storage is also extremely limited, giving you only
+6GB of storage for all plans 1GB - 6GB ram.
+The one interesting thing is their offer to make custom plugins for every server you order.
+Despite this offer, I would not go for Volcano Hosting.
+They're extremely outdated and for the pricing you could get much better.

 | [VooDoo Servers](https://voodooservers.com/plans.php) : VooDoo Servers offers 2 plans, Budget with $2 per GB of ram (starting at 4GB plans) with a
 Xeon E3-1630V3, and Premium with $4 per GB of ram (starting at 3GB plans) with an i7-6700k.
 They have locations in Montreal - Canada and